xi-lef/dotfiles/dot_vim/snips/README.md

 Of course, not every possible mistake is covered by a snippet; do not become lazy. :)

+New snippets can easily by added by using the `snip`-snippet: just go to the appropriate position in, for example, `c_sp.snippets`, type `snip`, and use that snippet.
+Then fill in the relevant fields (name, description, content).

 ## Known Issues

 - You need to open a .c-file before grading Makefiles so the snippets work